ds4m/topological-data-analysis/topological-feature-vectors/euler-curves/README.md

 Files
 -----
-1. load_mnist.py -- this loads the MNIST CSV data set into python, organizing it into arrays of greyscale images and labels.
-This file can be edited to change the size of the loaded training and testing data.
+1. mnist.py -- this loads the MNIST CSV data set into python, organizing it into arrays of greyscale images and labels.
+Then the prediction accuracy is measured for a choice of directions.
+This file can be edited to change the size of the loaded training and testing data, as well as the directions.
-2. load_devanagari.py -- this loads the Devanagari directory into python, organizing it into arrays of greyscale images and labels.
-This file can be edited to change the number of images loaded per each of the 36 characters, for both the training and testing data.
+2. devanagari.py -- this loads the Devanagari directory into python, organizing it into arrays of greyscale images and labels.
+Then the prediction accuracy is measured for a choice of directions.
+This file can be edited to change the size of the loaded training and testing data, as well as the directions.
 3. ECC.py -- this contains the functions that build the cubical complexes for greyscale images, produce euler characteristic curves, smoothes and compares them, predicts labels (using KNN), etc.
-4. analayze_MNIST.py -- this is a short file, to be run after load_mnist.py, to compute prediction accuracy along a simple set of directions.
-5. analyze_devan.py -- this is a short file, to be run after load_devanagari.py, to compute prediction accuracy along a simple set of directions.

 Notes
 -----
 1. There is room for streamlining the data, tuning the computation pipeline, and building a more complex prediction model.
-2. So far, MNIST accuracy tops out at around 93%, and Devangari accuracy tops out at around 80%.
-Higher percentages can be expected by loading more training data, but the code takes a while to run.
+2. Performance on Default Settings:

+MNIST -- 200 training images/100 testing images, 12 directions, runs 1-2 mins, 86% accuracy

+Devanagari -- 10 training images per letter/5 testing images per letter, 3 directions, runs 1-2 minutes, 76% accuracy

+Accuracy can improved by adding more directions, a larger training set, and adjusting the classifier.

 For any questions, contact Elchanan Solomon at ysolomon AT math DOT brown DOT edu.